-Last week was a busy one for Goldman Sachs who revealed on their Q2 earnings call how much they have spent bringing their in-house fintech platforms including Marcus to life.
+Last week was another busy one for Goldman as it revealed on its Q2 earnings call how much they have actually spent bringing their in-house fintech platforms including Marcus to life.

 It’s a mighty $1.3bn!!!
-This includes, the firm said, its Apple Card and new transaction banking platform with $275m of this spent in the first six months of 2019 alone.
+This includes, the firm said, its new Apple Card - a tie-up with the world’s favourite tech firm - and new transaction banking platform with $275m of this spent in the first six months of 2019 alone.

 The figures are staggering but most likely are dwarfed by other VC-style investments made across several branches of the bank’s investment arms including $28m into Raisin and a £200m funding line to UK lending platform Lendable, both last week.

-These two appearances onto the AltFi homepage, on the same day in fact, underscore a bigger trend that has seen a huge amount of investments into other fintechs here in the UK and abroad including Trussle, Nutmeg, Clarity Money (which it acquired) and Neyber to mention just a few.
+These two deals, announced on the same day in fact, underscore a bigger trend that has seen a huge amount of investments into other fintechs here in the UK and abroad including Trussle, Nutmeg, Clarity Money (which it acquired) and Neyber to mention just a few.

 David Solomon, CEO of the bank, struck a bullish tone on the firm’s call although Goldman says that its in-house fintech building had not yet helped its bottom line (it’s dragged 60 basis points on its ROE) and its earning were down a bit compared to last year.

 But, the bank is riding high in terms of its share price performance which is (almost back to its pre-financial crisis peak) and it expects big things to come from its various fintech bets in terms of making money.